InterStella0/stemoji/README.md

 pip install -r requirements.txt
 ```
 Configure **default.env** and rename it to **.env**.

-The description for each environment variable are talked below.
+The description for each environment variable are described below.

 |          VARIABLE           |  TYPE   |                           DESCRIPTION                            |
 |:---------------------------:|:-------:|:----------------------------------------------------------------:|